jeffcrouse/ofxJSON/README.md

 OR (linux)

-- Install libjsoncpp-dev on your linux system.
+- Install `sudo apt-get install libjsoncpp-dev` on your linux system.
 - Add ofxJSON to the addons.make of your project.

 RUNNING THE EXAMPLES